niallkennedy/Movable-Type-WordPress-export/README.md

     Writing export-4.xml with 147 items (1886296 bytes, 99.94% of target size)
     Writing export-5.xml with 347 items (1580660 bytes, 83.75% of target size)

+By default it will create files with a maximum size of 1.8 megabytes, but you can use the `--max-size` flag to set a different size limit.

 ## Movable Type too old

 The template file `wxr.mhtml` requires a recent Movable Type, probably